redis/redis-doc/docs/get-started/data-store.md

 ## Store and retrieve data

 Redis stands for Remote Dictionary Server.
-Redis allows you to store your data using the same kinds of data types that your local programming environment provides.
+It allows you to use the same data types with your local programming environment.

 Similar to byte arrays, Redis strings store sequences of bytes, including text, serialized objects, counter values, and binary arrays.
 The following example shows you how to set and get a string value: